Featured Image text Inert Waste and How to Find an Inert Waste Landfill Near You.

 Image shows how to find an e=inter waste landfill by finding landfills near you.

-• From the register only partially complete the form to find find landfills (provided for England only), as shown on the image above
+• From the register, only partially complete the form to find landfills (provided for England only), as shown in the image above

-Contact the landfill operator from the address provided.
-Call and ask their receptionist/ weighbridge clerk, whether they accept inert waste at that landfill.
+Contact the landfill operator at the address provided.
+Call and ask their receptionist/ weighbridge clerk whether they accept inert waste at that landfill.

 We have provided a list of UK (England) Landfill Sites here.